Insper/mlops/content/modules/18-sagemaker/sagemaker.md

     Choose the *IAM user* login option and use the login information provided by the professor.

+    !!! danger "Attention!"
+        Ensure that the URL accessed starts with `https`.
+Depending on the browser, access may not occur if it is not `https`!

 !!! tip "Tip!"
     After accessing Jupyter Notebook, replace the end of the URL `/tree` with `/lab` if you want to access the Jupyter Lab version!